-D. Student Right to Know
+D. Student Right-to-Know

-In compliance with the Student Right to Know and Campus Security Act of 1990, NMJC publishes annual Student Right to Know and Campus Safety Reports.
+In compliance with the Student Right to Know and Campus Security Act of 1990, NMJC publishes annual Student Right-to- Know and Campus Safety Reports.
 These reports include explanations of campus security support that exists, emergency procedures and phone numbers, procedures regarding access to campus, drug free and alcohol free campus, sexual harassment / sexual assault prevention response program, and procedures for reporting unsafe incidents / situations of concern.

 Campus Crime and conduct violation statistics are provided.
 The reports are accessible on the campus web site (www.nmjc.edu).
-Hard copy reports are available upon request from the Vice President for Student Services.
+Hard copy reports are available upon request from the Director of Administrative Services.

+Section V

-Section V Student Services
+Student Services